The World's First Dark Sky Park – Natural Bridges National Monument

 More than 100,000 people visit Natural Bridges National Monument each year to check out the stunning bridges and hike in cool canyons, but only a handful of them stay through the night to see the area’s most amazing and unique feature: dark skies and glistening, bright stars.

 On March 6, 2007, Natural Bridges National Monument became the first International Dark Sky Park certified by DarkSky International.
-According to a study on night sky quality — including darkness and light pollution — conducted by the National Park Service, Natural Bridges is one of the darkest national parks in the country, and one of many certified Dark Sky Parks and sanctuaries of natural darkness in Utah (Read: Utah After Dark).
+According to a study on night sky quality — including darkness and light pollution — conducted by the National Park Service, Natural Bridges is one of the darkest national monuments in the country, and one of many certified Dark Sky Parks and sanctuaries of natural darkness in Utah (Read: Utah After Dark).

 Yes, vivid stars, a vibrant Milky Way, and solitude make for a pretty nice package at this park.
 But what’s more, Natural Bridges is spearheading efforts to keep its skies dark, including a minimal amount of light posts, all of which feature low-wattage light bulbs in special housing to reduce upward light spill.